EPCCed/cmake_webinar/docs/docs/getting_started.md

 # Getting started

-First thing one needs to have installed the CMake framework.
+In order to build a cmake package you first need to install cmake.

 ## Getting CMake
-On own machine this can be easily installed from a package manager.

-- On Ubuntu you could use
+You can install CMake from several package managers.
+For instance, on Ubuntu, you can install it with

 ```bash
 sudo apt install cmake
 ```

-- On computing clusters CMake is usually already installed.
-On Archer2 you need to load the centrally installed cmake module
+On computing clusters CMake is usually already centrally installed.
+On the Archer2 machine, you can load the centrally installed  module.

 ```bash
 module load cmake
 ```

 ## Compiling a CMake package

 Compiling a CMake package requires three steps

-- Configuration step
+- A Configuration step
-- Build step
+- A Build step
-- Install step
+- An install step

 ### Configuration

-In the *configuration* step one first need to created a build directory.
-The build directory will be populated with themporary build files, such as object files and internal cmake configuration files.
+First you need to create a build directory.
+The build directory will be populated with temporary build files, such as object files and internal cmake configuration files.
-Then change the current directory to the build directory.
+You then need to change the current directory to the build directory.

 ```bash
 mkdir build
 cd build
 ```

-You then need to tell CMake to look for compilers, check for dependencies and find where libraries are stored on your systems.
-Let us assume the package you wish to compile is in  `$CMAKE_PACKAGE_DIRECTORY` and you wish to install the package in the `$INSTALL_DIR_PACKAGE`.
+You also need to tell CMake to look for compilers, check for dependencies and find where libraries are stored on your system.
+Let us assume you wish to compile the source code in  `$CMAKE_PACKAGE_DIRECTORY`.
+Moreover, let us assume you wish the resulting binaries to be installed in the `$INSTALL_DIR_PACKAGE`.
 From the build directory type

 ```bash